thenexthub/Codira/docs/ABI/TypeMetadata.rst

 Protocol descriptors describe the requirements of a protocol, and act as a handle for the protocol itself.
 They are referenced by `Protocol metadata`_, as well as `Protocol Conformance Records`_ and generic requirements.
-Protocol descriptors are only created for non-`@objc` Swift protocols: `@objc` protocols are emitted as Objective-C metadata.
-The layout of Swift protocol descriptors is as follows:
+Protocol descriptors are only created for non-`@objc` Codira protocols: `@objc` protocols are emitted as Objective-C metadata.
+The layout of Codira protocol descriptors is as follows:

 - Protocol descriptors are context descriptors, so they are prefixed by context